In an effort to make this review more user friendly, below are jump-to links that you can click to quickly check particular sections.

-Because Yogabed sells exclusively online, they tend to play the coupon game, just like any other bed-in-a-box mattress.
-During major holidays, and randomly throughout the year, the will offer discounts on Yogabed.
+However, like most other online mattress companies, Yogabed tends to play the coupon game.
+During major holidays, and randomly throughout the year, the will offer discounts on their products.
 You can check here on Marpac.com for current promotions.
 They don’t always have a mattress coupon/deal, but they are pretty regular with offering some sort of discount.

 As far as construction goes, Yogabed has four layers of foam.
 The first layer is 2″ of dense support foam—that’s the foundation for the mattress.
 Then you have 5″ of a slightly less dense support foam.
 Next is 2” of YogaGel Memory Foam.
 The top layer is 1″ of Instant Response YogaFoam.
 This foam feels more neutral and is what shields you from experiencing a true, memory foam feel.
 In other words, the memory foam is there, but it’s not the top layer and therefore it’s not what you feel most.

 In total, the mattress is 10″ thick, just like the vast majority of online foam mattresses.
 The one thing that we appreciate that’s different with Yogabed is that it’s not just using off-the-rack foams, at least not in the top layers.
 This is what gives it such a distinctive feel (more on this below).